jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

-- **Position the patient.** Hold the head while resident pins, remove the head of bed and place the Mayfield frame, while resident holds the head you tighten in order from head to bed ensuring teeth lock (it is reversed in opposite order at end of case).
+- **Position the patient.** Hold the head while resident pins, remove the head of bed and place the Mayfield frame, while resident holds the head you tighten to ensure teeth lock as you go in order from head to bed.
+At end of case, undue first from head then just drop the handle (skip middle lock).
 If "tucking the arms", then start gelpadding the arms while using 4x4 gauze to pad any plastic IV attachments that might hurt.
 Tape the arms, but put some folded excess that can be popped if there's too much inspiratory resistance.
   When done, you yourself go along the entire body (head to toes) and ensure pressure points are relieved, joints are not extended, fingers are relaxed, breasts are not smashed, etc.

 - **Do not contaminate anyone.** Do not contaminate yourself, but more importantly do not contaminate the attending, resident, or scrub tech.
 Watch